maxx1128/Webdev-Study-Notes/notes/programming/CommandLine.md

 group: programming
 layout: post

-title: Learn Enough Command Line to be Dangerous
+title: Command Line
-descr: Useful command line notes for beginning programmers
+descr: Command line, the backbone of all front-end coding

 resources:
   - title: Learn Enough Command Line to be Dangerous